GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 The RNA sequence, the 78 second message, is pretty damn short.

-Maybe it was only a key, and the military lab / rulers of the world were combining it with other things.
+Maybe the outer-space RNA was only an essential key to inject changes (like a [software install app](https://en.wikipedia.org/wiki/Installer.app), not the actual payload app, but the installer program), and the military lab / rulers of the world were combining that RNA "skeleton key" to with other things (payloads).
 And this one rat was the BINGO winner (Better Call Saul rat).
 So **each (nearly identical) rat was being given a different virus** to seek out specific behavior changes.
 BIGO rat had the brain reboot / played dead (Tim Finnegan).

 &nbsp;

-1. First only rats were being given direct injections, each rat in isolation
+1. First only rats were being given direct injections, each rat in isolation.
+Each rat given a different virus / mRNA injection.
+(A [printer cranking out new variations](https://www.unmc.edu/healthsecurity/transmission/2023/05/02/vaccine-printer-could-help-vaccines-reach-more-people/) for each test run)

 2. BINGO rat